What makes a great senior engineer? This post explains how we look at that at Otovo.

 Ask for feedback on how you perform in your role to understand how others perceive you.
 Consider adjustments based on what you hear.
 Give pedagogical feedback to others.
 Praise often, never blame and don’t delay the difficult conversations.
 Teach from your wisdom and experience, but be prepared to discover that it’s sometimes flawed or outdated.

-Inspire others by being the role model you look up to, or the one you wish you had.
+Inspire others by being a role model they can look up to.
+Use inspiration from your own role models, or the one you wish you had.